 The theory behind this should work, and I completely understand these theories and reasonings behind this.
 I truly do.
-This being that the justification of the whole sleep hormones and the babies own circadian rhythm all working in the favour at night all comes in to play.
-So it is suggested by these thoughts that sleep should be easier for your baby to achieve then than it is during the day…Yep, for sure, it all sounds right and reasonable.
-Providing one main key component is there, they are ready to actually sleep better at night.
+This being that the justification of the whole sleep hormones and the baby’s circadian rhythm all working in the favor at night all comes in to play.
+So it is suggested by these thoughts that the act of sleep should be more natural for your baby to achieve then than it is during the day…Yep, for sure, it all sounds right and reasonable.
+Providing one main key component is there; they are ready to sleep better at night.

 To explain this better let me expand on this with one of the most often asked question I get asked while I am helping families with their sleep programs.